Log in with an SSH Private Key on Windows

 As a part of a Rackspace Deployment, you may be provided a SSH Private Key to be used for authentication against your newly deployed Linux servers.
 The first thing to do is save this private key into a file.
-Here’s an example key:
+Your SSH key should look similar to the following key:

 You will need everything you see in the example above to be included in your key file.

-- Click load and change the file type to search for to All Files.
+In the Actions section, click Load to load an existing private key file, and change the file type to search for to All Files.

-- Select the key you saved to a text file earlier and click Open.
+Select the key that you saved to a text file earlier and click Open.

 We strongly suggest keeping the default settings as they are, so when you’re prompted to “Enter a file in which to save the key”, just press Enter to continue.

-- Now click on Connection >Data and set the Auto-login username to root.
+Click Connection > Data in the left-hand navigation pane and set the Auto-login username to root.

-- Click on Auth and configure the Private Key to use by clicking Browse under Private key file for authentication.
+Click Connection > SSH > Auth in the left-hand navigation pane and configure the private key to use by clicking Browse under Private key file for authentication.